citp/privacy-policy-historical/k/kc/kcl/kcl.ac.uk.md

-> *The following text is extracted and transformed from the kcl.ac.uk privacy policy that was archived on 2019-01-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190125054916id_/https%3A//www.kcl.ac.uk/terms/privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kcl.ac.uk privacy policy that was archived on 2019-12-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191217140031id_/https%3A//www.kcl.ac.uk/terms/privacy.aspx) for the most accurate reproduction.*

-# King's College London Core Privacy Notice | King’s College London
+# King's College London Core Privacy Notice | Terms & conditions | King’s College London

 ## **What is this page?**